20 Types of Screwdrivers & How They Use | Daily Life Tools

 2. Phillips Head Screwdrivers

 According to Wikipedia, Henry Frank Phillips was an American businessman.
-He lived from June 4, 1889 to April 13, 1958.
+He lived from June 4, 1889, to April 13, 1958.

-Phillips Head Screwdrivers are available different sizes and weights based on their use.
+Phillips Head Screwdrivers are available in different sizes and weights based on their use.
 But most ordinarily have flat blades and handles that curve toward a handle at one end.

 The most common size is #8 (approx. 5/32-inch in diameter).